 In 2010, Grassel won the Pepsi Little People’s Collegiate Championship and the Indiana Age Group Championship.
 He earned second place at the Indiana State Junior and finished in the top 10 at the Indiana Open.

 Grassel played in the 2008 U.S. Junior Amateur at Shoal Creek and also won multiple events on junior tours, such as the PJGT and FCWT.
 He was named a second-team All-American by FCWT.
 Grassel has represented the state of Indiana three times in junior team events.

 Grassel also excelled on the soccer field in high school, helping the Trojans win a sectional championship during his senior season.
 Additionally, he earned academic all-state honors in soccer twice.

 Personal Ryan is the son of Rick and Mary Grassel.
 His older brother Kyle plays golf at the Colorado School of Mines and his younger sister Kelly won the 2011 Indiana State High School Golf Championship.
 Ryan was born on Jan.
 3, 1992 in Meyrin, Switzerland, and is majoring in economics, global studies and political science.
 He earned Academic All-Big Ten honors with a perfect 4.0 GPA during the 2012-13 academic year, and also made the team in 2014.
 He was a Big Ten Distinguished Scholar in 2013.
-He is a five-time member of the Nebraska Scholar-Athlete Honor Roll.
+He is a six-time member of the Nebraska Scholar-Athlete Honor Roll.

 Career Bests Low Round - 75 (twice) Low 54-Hole Score - 228 (Jackrabbit Invitational, 3/13/12) Best Tournament Finish - T-31st (Fairway Club Invitational, 9/11/12) Rounds Under Par - 0